 Second Waterfall

-he second waterfall marks the end of the hike and the turn around point.
+The canyon narrows again and you will come upon the second waterfall, located about 2 miles into the hike.
+The second waterfall marks the end of the hike and the turn-around point.
 Although some people will try to continue past this point, there is no clear safe way to climb up.

 At this point, it is time to turn around and head back down the creek through the slot canyon and to your car.